collective/plone.app.imagecropping/README.rst

-for archetypes this should kinda work: contextobject/@@storeCrop?fieldname=image&scalename=thumb,crop-information
+for archetypes and dexterity (by adding the interface option) this should kinda work: contextobject/@@storeCrop?interface=my.package.foo.interfaces.IInterface&fieldname=image&scalename=thumb,crop-information